Help users perform core job-to-be-done X...

 To visualize the value/effort tradeoff for features within an objective, and identify low-hanging-fruit features, use the Prioritization matrix, a new grouping option on the Features board.

-Updating your project to begin using objectives
+Updating your workspace to begin using objectives

 - All of your initiative data for each feature will be retained (priority, value on the matrix, status, owner, comments, etc.) – it will simply now appear within an "objective".